3scale-labs/apicast-xc/README.md

 These are some of the current limitations.
 They will be fixed if there is a need.

 - XC can only hit one application per request.
-- XC is not compatible with 3scale's request logs feature.
 - The timestamp of the reported transactions loses resolution.
 Transactions are assigned a timestamp when they are reported to 3scale.
 With APIcast this happens in every request.
 On the other hand, with XC this happens when the